celonis/content-cli/DOCUMENTATION.md

 packages you have access to.

 -   It is also possible to download packages in JSON format by adding '--json' option.
--   When the JSON format option is used, it is also possible to include package dependencies by adding '--includeDependencies' flag.
+-   When the JSON format option is used, it is also possible to include package dependencies by adding '--withDependencies' flag.
 -   When the JSON format option is used, it is also possible to filter packages by adding '--packageKeys' parameter

 ```